martyf6/MusicNinja/README.md

 Create and add a spotify playlist from the generated recommendations to the user's actual spotify playlists.
 Also look into the ability to add songs to the current playlist (although this should be possible from within the spotify widget)

+Playlist view page - add Spotify play widget with handling for over 50 songs

-Artist view page (we just have ajax metadata popup at the moment)
+Artist view page improvements

-Album view page (currently no clickable album link)
+Album view page improvements

 Show a list of recommendations on the playlist view page (via various websites that have recommendation features)